Code-Institute-Submissions/monanorremo-pace-posters_SeptResub/README.md

 Keeping the layout consistent across all pages to keep a consistent and clean UX.

-**Database Schema**[here]read.me files/models.pdf
+**Database Schema**[here](read.me files/models.pdf

-###Skeleton
+### Skeleton

 Insert Wireframes

-###Surface
+### Surface

-####Existing Features
+#### Existing Features

 Navbar

 ⁃	All pages throughout have the navbar for shopper convenience.
 ⁃	Pace Posters logo on left side next to all products and shop by category link.
 ⁃	All products link will link to all products page.
 ⁃	Shop by category will be a full width dropdown with links to categories botanical&amp;nature, colourful, architecture, animals.
 ⁃	Search bar in centre of navbar which will allow customers to search for keywords found in product names or descriptions.
 ⁃	Right hand logos will feature links to my account pages and cart page.
 ⁃	My account when logged in as superuser will dropdown links to product admin, help admin, my profile and logout.
 ⁃	My account when logged in as user will dropdown links to my profile and logout.
 ⁃	My account when not logged in will dropdown links to register and login.
 ⁃	In tablet view or smaller, all links will be contained in a burger dropdown icon on the right side and the search bar will be below the navbar full width.

 **Footer**

-	⁃	All page will contain the same footer.
+- All page will contain the same footer.
-	⁃	Social media links in center, to Facebook, Instagram and Twitter.
+- Social media links in center, to Facebook, Instagram and Twitter.
-	⁃	Link to contact us page on right.
+- Link to contact us page on right.
-	⁃	Journal page which is an inspirational blog with helpful tips.
+- Journal page which is an inspirational blog with helpful tips.

 **Home Page**

-	⁃	A full height and width background art wall image.
+- A full height and width background art wall image.
-	⁃	A central elevator pitch &quot;Get inspired and discover our collections now&quot; and below &quot;Explore&quot;.
+- A central elevator pitch "Get inspired and discover our collections now" and below "Explore".

 **Product Pages**

-	⁃	Displaying all products or a specific products from each category.
+- Displaying all products or a specific products from each category.
-	⁃	Title squares informing what products are displaying.
+- Title squares informing what products are displaying.
-	⁃	On the left will display the number of products displaying.
+- On the left will display the number of products d- laying.
-	⁃	On the right will be a dropdown menu for the user to sort products by:
+- On the right will be a dropdown menu for the user to sort products by:
-	⁃	Price (low to high)
+- Price (low to high)
-	⁃	Price (high to low)
+- Price (high to low)
-	⁃	Name (A-Z)
+- Name (A-Z)
-	⁃	Name (Z-A)
+- Name (Z-A)
-	⁃	Rating (high to low)
+- Rating (high to low)
-	⁃	Rating (low to high)
+- Rating (low to high)
-	⁃	Below will display a grid containing each product.
+- Below will display a grid containing each product.
 The grid will display 3 items on each row on tablet or larger and 1 item per row on mobile.
-	⁃	Each item will display the product image, product name, product price and a button to view further details of the item.
+- Each item will display the product image, product name, product price and a button to view further details of the item.
-	⁃	An edit and delete link will be shown for superusers, edit link will take the superuser to the edit product page and delete will remove the item.
+- An edit and delete link will be shown for superusers, edit link will take the superuser to the edit product page and delete will remove the item.
-	⁃	At the bottom right a return to top circular button.
+- At the bottom right a return to top circular button.

 **Registering And Authentication**

-	⁃	The site uses the Django allauth pages for registering and authentication.
+- The site uses the Django allauth pages for registering and authentication.

 **Product Detail Page**

-	⁃	Will display a larger product image on the left and information on the right, and in mobile view product image at the top and below the product information.
+- Will display a larger product image on the left and information on the right, and in mobile view product image at the top and below the product information.
-	⁃	Product information will include title with the name of the product, product price, product description, product dimensions available in a dropdown box, delivery cost, a form to increment / reduce quantity and buttons to &quot;add to cart&quot; and &quot;keep shopping&quot;.
+- Product information will include title with the name of the product, product price, product description, product dimensions available in a dropdown box, delivery cost, a form to increment / reduce quantity and buttons to `add to cart` and `keep shopping&`.
-	⁃	For super users below the title links will display for superusers, edit link will take the superuser to the edit product page and delete will remove the item.
+- For super users below the title links will display for superusers, edit link will take the superuser to the edit product page and delete will remove the item.

 **Profile Page**

-	⁃	Profile page will only be accessible for logged in users.
+- Profile page will only be accessible for logged in users.
-	⁃	Will display the central heading &quot;My Profile&quot;.
+- Will display the central heading 'My Profile".
-	⁃	Subheading below displaying &quot;Delivery Information&quot;
+- Subheading below displaying "Delivery Information"
-	⁃	Below will be a central Django crispy form, which will be prefilled if the user has ticked the &quot;save this information to my profile&quot; checkbox on the checkout page.
+- Below will be a central Django crispy form, which will be prefilled if the user has ticked the "save this information to my profile" checkbox on the checkout page.
 The form will contain:
-	⁃	Phone number
+- Phone number
-	⁃	Street address 1
+- Street address 1
-	⁃	Street address 2
+- Street address 2
-	⁃	Town or city
+- Town or city
-	⁃	County
+- County
-	⁃	Postcode
+- Postcode
-	⁃	Country (dropdown)
+- Country (dropdown)
-	⁃	Centered button &quot;Update information&quot;
+- Centered button "Update information"
-	⁃	Suheading &quot;Order history&quot;
+- Suheading "Order history"
-	⁃	A table containing the users previous orders.
+- A table containing the users previous orders.
-	⁃	The columns for the table will be order number, date, items and order total.
+- The columns for the table will be order number, date, items and order total.

 **Shoppingcart Page**

-	⁃	Displaying all products that have been added to cart.
+- Displaying all products that have been added to cart.
 	⁃
-	⁃	Centered title &quot;Shopping Cart&quot;
+- Centered title "Shopping Cart"
-	⁃	A table containing the users products added to cart.
+- A table containing the users products added to cart.
-	⁃	The columns for the table will be product info, price, quantity and total.
+- The columns for the table will be product info, price, quantity and total.
-	⁃	Product info will contain the product name and image.
+- Product info will contain the product name and image.
-	⁃	Quantity will be a form to increment / reduce quantity.
+- Quantity will be a form to increment / reduce quantity.
-	⁃	Total will be product price multiplied by quantity.
+- Total will be product price multiplied by quantity.
-	⁃	At the bottom of the table will be delivery (calculated using delivery policy) ⁃	A link to the delivery policy on the help centre page.
+- At the bottom of the table will be delivery (calculated using delivery policy)
+- A link to the delivery policy on the help centre page.
-	⁃	Subtotal which will be total of all the items plus delivery cost.
+- Subtotal which will be total of all the items plus delivery cost.
-	⁃	Grand total will be delivery plus subtotal.
+- Grand total will be delivery plus subtotal.
-	⁃	Below buttons to &quot;keep shopping&quot; and to &quot;secure checkout&quot;
+- Below buttons to "keep shopping&" and to "secure checkout".
-	⁃	If there are no items in the cart, a subheading will display &quot;Your cart is empty&quot; and a &quot;keep shopping&quot; button.
+- If there are no items in the cart, a subheading will display 'Your cart is empty' and a 'keep shopping' button.

 **Checkout**

-	⁃	Centered title &quot;Checkout&quot;
+- Centered title 'Checkout'
-	⁃	If the user is not registered or logged in, &quot;Register / Login&quot; will display and buttons to link to register and log in pages.
+- If the user is not registered or logged in, 'Register / Login' will display and buttons to link to register and log in pages.
-	⁃	In laptop and tablet delivery information will be a left column and order summary on the right.
+- In laptop and tablet delivery information will be a left column and order summary on the right.
-	⁃	In mobile view Order summary will display above delivery information.
+- In mobile view Order summary will display above delivery information.
-	⁃	Delivery information will be form with a subheading &quot;Details&quot; and containing name and email address and below a crispy form with the heading &quot;Delivery&quot; and the fields:
+- Delivery information will be form with a subheading &'Details' and containing name and email address and below a crispy form with the heading 'Delivery' and the fields:
-	⁃	Phone number
+- Phone number
-	⁃	Street address 1
+- Street address 1
-	⁃	Street address 2
+- Street address 2
-	⁃	Town or city
+- Town or city
-	⁃	County
+- County
-	⁃	Postcode
+- Postcode
-	⁃	Country (dropdown)
+- Country (dropdown)
-	⁃	If the user is a logged in user, at the bottom of the form will display &quot;Save this delivery information to my profile&quot; with a checkbox, when the user ticks the checkbox the delivery information will be saved to their profile.
+- If the user is a logged in user, at the bottom of the form will display 'Save this delivery information to my profile' with a checkbox, when the user ticks the checkbox the delivery information will be saved to their profile.
-	⁃	Below a stripe payment field will display a button to &quot;adjust cart&quot;, which will take user back to cart page and &quot;Complete order&quot; which will send payment to stripe.
+- Below a stripe payment field will display a button to 'adjust cart', which will take user back to cart page and 'Complete order' which will send payment to stripe.
-	⁃	Below buttons will display &quot;Your card will be charged (amount)&quot; ⁃	The order summary will display subheading of &quot;Order Summary&quot; and will display the information:
+- Below buttons will display 'Your card will be charged (amount)'
+- The order summary will display subheading of 'Order Summary and will display the information:
-	⁃	Product image
+- Product image
-	⁃	Product name
+- Product name
-	⁃	Quantity
+- Quantity
-	⁃	Item total
+- Item total
-	⁃	Subtotal
+- Subtotal
-	⁃	Delivery
+- Delivery
-	⁃	Grandtotal
+- Grandtotal

 **Admin Add / Edit Products**

-	⁃	Add / Edit product page will be the same layout. and close in style to the checkout page as well.
+- Add / Edit product page will be the same layout. and close in style to the checkout page as well.
-	⁃	Only accessible as superuser.
+- Only accessible as superuser.
-	⁃	Will edit or add products that user enter into form.
+- Will edit or add products that user enter into form.
-	⁃	Centered title &quot;Product Administration&quot;
+- Centered title Product Administration
-	⁃	Subheading Add / Edit Product
+- Subheading Add / Edit Product
-	⁃	Central form containing:
+- Central form containing:
-	⁃	Sku
+- Sku
-	⁃	Name
+- Name
-	⁃	Description
+- Description
-	⁃	Price
+- Price
-	⁃	Size in dropdown box
+- Size in dropdown box
-	⁃	Image
+- Image
-	⁃	Edit page will display the current image.
+- Edit page will display the current image.
-	⁃	Both will display a button to &quot;Select Image&quot;.
+- Both will display a button to 'Select Image.'
-	⁃	Edit page with display central buttons &quot;Cancel&quot; and &quot;Update&quot;
+- Edit page with display central buttons 'Cancel' and 'Update'
-	⁃	Add page with display central buttons &quot;Cancel&quot; and &quot;Add Product&quot;
+- Add page with display central buttons 'Cancel' and 'Add Product'

 **Toasts**

-	⁃	Toast messages will appear on the top right when the user completes different actions in the categories: info, warning, success and error.
+- Toast messages will appear on the top right when the user completes different actions in the categories: info, warning, success and error.

 Features left to implement: